 At least five other sites have been known, during or after the 1991-2005 survey, with similar characteristics, although one, possibly two, has been destroyed.
 Bamber pit, Swanscombe, is an old chalk quarry where Pyrola formerly grew on chalk humps at the damp quarry floor with Epipactis palustris (Marsh Helleborine) before tipping encroached and affected the pit drainage.
 Both species disappeared, but Pyrola has reappeared elsewhere in the pit.
 Craylands Gorge is a former minerals railway in deep chalk cuttings, where Pyrola has been recorded at the damp base with Epipactis phyllanthes (Green-flowered Helleborine).
 The third site is, or was, the Eastern Quarry between Bluewater and Ebbsfleet, which had a tunnel connection with Craylands Gorge and is the subject of the proposed development of Ebbsfleet Garden City.
-In 2000, the north western part of this site comprised a damp quarry floor beginning to scrub over with, inter alia, Salix caprea; in association with this, 1,017 flowering spikes of Pyrola rotundifolia were counted, and ten years later its population was estimated at 70,000 plants; but it is possible that this is virtually all gone, in consequence of preparatory works for development.
-The fifth site is a chalk pit at Cuxton which ceased operation in the 1970s and was developed for housing as the Medway Gate estate, c.
+In 2000, the north western part of this site comprised a damp quarry floor beginning to scrub over with, inter alia, Salix caprea; in 45 BEC Report for 1946-47 (1948), 13: 301.

+association with this, 1,017 flowering spikes of Pyrola rotundifolia were counted, and ten years later its population was estimated at 70,000 plants; much of this has gone, in consequence of preparatory works for development, but David Steere established its continued presence in the southern part of the site in 2019 (the masterplan indicates an intention to leave a lake in this area).
+The fourth site is a chalk pit at Cuxton which ceased operation in the 1970s and was developed for housing as the Medway Gate estate, c.
 2010.
 The fifth site is at Shorne Wood Country Park, which has a similar geology and history to Beacon Wood, having been leased from the 1930s to the 1970s for extraction of London Clay in connection with cement manufacture.
 In additional, there is an unconfirmed report of the presence of Pyrola at the southern edge of the former chalk pit containing the Bluewater retail development.

-44 BEC Report for 1946-47 (1948), 13: 301.

-So, during the period 2000-18, at least eight sites were known, in comparison with the four identified in Philp (2010).
+So, during the period 2000-19, at least eight sites were known, in comparison with the four identified in Philp (2010).
 However, this apparent expansion may be a passing phase.
 All recent sites are associated with the former cement industry.
 Until the 1870s the Thames and Medway had a virtual monopoly of Portland cement manufacture; Swanscombe works were the largest in Britain until 1930; and even by 1970 the north Kent cement industry was the largest in Europe, but has since declined considerably.
 The result has been the abandonment of many industrial sites, offering opportunities for colonisation by Pyrola, but these have been reducing with their development.
 Also, the remaining former pits have been increasingly secured from any access by palisade fencing, presumably to avoid prejudice to their development potential, and for safety considerations.
 Pyrola rotundifolia is a patch-forming perennial, capable of spreading to new sites by seed, which is very small and capable of wind dispersal.
 It is, however, mycorrhizal, dependent on the presence of fungal associates for germination and establishment.
 This may explain the association with Salix caprea noted in Kent.
 It may also be relevant to the length of time before these former industrial sites become suitable for Pyrola, if the mycorrhizal fungi are to establish first; and it is interesting that two of these sites had associations with rare Epipactis species which also have mycorrhizal requirements, although not necessarily the same.